HappyCerberus/cpp-coding-interview/manuscript/002_lists_005_solutions.md

 ### Remove the kth element from the end of a list

 The trivial approach would be to check whether we are at the kth element from the back and, if not, advance to the next element.
-However, this approach would have `$O(n*n)$` time complexity.
+However, this approach would have *O(n\*k)* time complexity.

-Consider that once we have checked whether we are at the kth element from the back, we have to calculate the kth element.
-Moving to the next pair of elements that are k elements apart only requires that we advance both iterators at the same time.
+Once we check whether an element is the kth element from the back, we have two iterators that are *k-1* elements apart.
+To check the next element, we do not have to repeat the entire process; instead, we can advance the iterator pointing to the previous *k-1* apart element, again ending with a pair of elements that are *k-1* apart.

-Extending this idea allows us to implement an `$O(n)` solution.
+Extending this idea allows us to implement an *O(n)* solution.
 We calculate the first pair of elements that k apart, and from there, we advance both iterators in step until we reach the end of the list.

 ```cpp
 void remove_kth_from_end(std::forward_list<int64_t>& head, int64_t k) {